 Unpaid bills are an ongoing issue for nearly all dental practices in the USA.
 Many patients who get dental procedures do not keep up with their promise of making timely payments.
 The primary responsibility of dental offices is to treat patients.
 They cannot recover unpaid bills as effectively as a collection agency.

-Good collection agencies are easy to use and should be flexible to work as per your needs.
+Good collection agencies are easy to use, and flexible to adapt as per your needs.
 They should offer you two collection choices – Fixed-fee collections or Contingency collections.
-The fixed-fee service is an amicable and cost-effective way to collect money.
+The fixed-fee service is an amicable and the most cost-effective way to collect money.
 It works best if your invoice is less than 180 days past due.
 Contingency service is recommended for older accounts (more than 180 days old).

 - Must protect the reputation of a dental practice by following a friendly collection approach.

-- Allow the debtor to make payments following an installment plan if necessary.
+- Allow the debtor to make payments in installments if necessary.

 - Protection of patient’s data as specified in HIPAA privacy law.